 Individuals who match the following criteria may apply to the program:

-- First Nation, Métis or Inuit
+- Indigenous peoples - First Nation (Status or Non-Status), Métis or Inuit

 - Interested in becoming a qualified teacher in the province of Ontario in either the Primary-Junior or Junior-Intermediate divisions